by Tom & Kai Gilb

 Team-Components: Any people within a Team communicating with each other.
 Any part of a team communicating outside the project team, with the purpose of learning or sharing.

 Planguage Example: Two different Meter specifications for the same Scale.
 One for early project feedback.
 The other for project completion testing.
 The Meter specification is usually short (20 words or so), at this stage of specification.
 Meter statements do try to contain words that are critical for accuracy and cost (for example ‘Student Trainees’, ‘samples’).
-But the detailed design of the Meter process is for specialists, such as test planners.
+However, the detailed design of the Meter process is for specialists, such as test planners.

 It is more important to get some early and frequent feedback, week by week, on your critical objectives’ value delivery, than it is to have accuracy greater than ±20%.